 So what are the things that make New Year’s Eve in the Netherlands dangerous?

-We’re I’m not talking about general-nicely-organized fireworks shows (although we do see these more, like in Rotterdam).
+I’m not talking about general-nicely-organized fireworks shows (although we do see these more, like in Rotterdam).
 In the run-up to NYE loads of Dutch kids and grown men flood to all kinds of shady websites to purchase massive loads of (il-)legal fireworks.
-While the idea behind it is that people set off fireworks for roughly an hour at 12 in the night it obviously doesn’t work like that.
+This year it was revealed that these illegal fireworks were coming through drug trafficking channels.
+While the idea behind the firework tradition is that people set off fireworks for roughly an hour at midnight- it doesn’t really work like that.

-For a period of more or less 36 hours the Netherlands is transformed into a warzone which results in hundreds of missing eyes, scared-to-death pets and an extensive debate about banning this tradition (How very Dutch).
+For a period of more or less 36 hours, the Netherlands is transformed into a war zone which results in hundreds of missing eyes, scared-to-death pets and extensive debate about banning this tradition (how very Dutch).

 New Year’s Eve in the Netherlands: General Mayhem

 In the big Dutch cities and certain villages (Veen for example) there’s just a feeling of hooliganism going around.
-Big groups of dumb men (sometimes suprisingly old) huddle around a big ass car fire and before you know it they’re throwing fireworks at the firefighters who are just doing their job.
-At some places the new year’s eve in the Netherlands it so shitty that it has even led to this warning by the US state department.
+Big groups of dumb men (sometimes surprisingly old) huddle around a big ass car fire and before you know it they’re throwing fireworks at the firefighters who are just doing their job.
+At some places the new year’s eve in the Netherlands is so shitty that it has even led to a warning by the US state department.

 Are there any CALM traditions on New Year’s Eve in the Netherlands?